zopefoundation/grok/doc/tutorial.rst

   Better yet, see the previous ``virtualenv`` sidebar for a way to isolate Grok from the system Python environment and its libraries, avoiding such problems.

+  *No Python development environment*

+  Grok includes dependencies that need to be compiled against Python.
+  This happens automatically in the installation process, but a Python development environment does need to be installed, unless you are on Windows, where we supply binary versions of the required libraries.

+  On Debian and Ubuntu this is the ``python-dev`` package (``python2.5-dev for Python 2.5).
+You also need ``build-essential``.

 Starting up the web server
 --------------------------